 And here is how our plot looks like

-If you enjoyed this tutorial and would love to learn about box-plots and how to plot it in Python, please check out the following tutorial.
+If you enjoyed this tutorial and would love to learn about box plots and plot them in Python, please check out the following tutorial.